Collateral (film): Pre-production

 Jada Pinkett Smith, cast in the role of Annie, spent time with an attorney to inform her performance.
 Val Kilmer was originally cast in the film as Detective Fanning, but exited to star in Oliver Stone's Alexander, resulting in Mark Ruffalo taking on the role instead.
 In a similar situation, Dennis Farina, initially cast as Agent Pedrosa, had to exit due to scheduling conflicts with the television series Law & Order, and was recast with Bruce McGill.
 Javier Bardem was cast in what was described as "a small role" at the time.
-Jason Statham made a small appearance in a role credited as "Airport Man".
+Jason Statham made a small appearance in a role credited as "Airport Man", briefly interacting with Cruise at the opening of the film.
 Louis Leterrier, co-director of the 2002 action film The Transporter, interpreted Statham's scene as a portrayal of his Transporter character Frank Martin.

 Filming

 After three weeks of filming, cinematographer Paul Cameron left the project due to creative differences with Mann.
 Dion Beebe was brought on to replace Cameron.
 Mann chose to use the Viper FilmStream High-Definition Camera to film many of Collateral's scenes, the first such use in a major motion picture.
 Mann had previously used the format for portions of Ali and his CBS drama Robbery Homicide Division and would later employ the same camera for the filming of Miami Vice.
 The sequence in the nightclub was shot in 35 mm.

 Filming took place throughout Los Angeles, with Los Angeles International Airport and Koreatown used for setpieces, and filming was also done in Pico Rivera, California.
-For filming of the cab crash scene, it was Foxx driving the vehicle, with Cruise in the backseat.

 Music

 James Newton Howard composed the score for the film, with additional music by Antônio Pinto.
+As well as the Vangelis composition "Moxica and the Horse," which was composed for the film 1492 Conquest of Paradise.
+The piece features in Collateral as the FBI race to the Fever nightclub.
 The Collateral soundtrack was released on August 3, 2004, by Hip-O Records, one notable omission from the soundtrack release is Tom Rothrock's "LAX" which plays as several parties head to the nightclub.
 Howard estimated that only half of the music he composed was used in the final cut of the film.